 - Blurry or double vision

-Medical experts categorize brain injuries into three groups: mild, moderate and severe.
+Our Chicago catastrophic injury attorneys understand the impact of traumatic brain injuries can range from mild to catastrophic.
+Medical experts categorize brain injuries into three groups: mild, moderate, and severe.
 Although a severe brain injury may have a long-term effect on your ability to live a normal life, even a mild brain injury is still a serious issue that can cause noticeable persistent effects and requires prompt medical attention.
 If you experience any of the common mental, cognitive or physical symptoms of a brain injury, seek medical care as soon as possible.

 Generally speaking, the most significant portion of recovery from a traumatic brain injury occurs during the first six months after the injury.

-In some cases, TMI victims can take years to recover.
-In worst case scenarios, victims may never heal.
+In some cases, TBI victims can take years to recover.
+In worst-case scenarios, victims may never heal.

 Traumatic injury cases in Chicago can be complex.
 You’ll need to get copies of all of your medical records, ask other medical professionals to review your records.
 After speaking to a Chicago personal injury attorney, you may want to interview witnesses.